 Your Proposal should present a well-designed project that provides a clear statement and thorough explanation of the goals, procedures, and significance of your project.
-You should share a draft of your Proposal with your project adviser and project committee members and revise it based on your adviser's comments before submitting it to the Honors Director.
-You should begin work on your Proposal as early as possible.
-Your project adviser and project committee members must read and provide comments on a draft before you submit it to the directors who will work with the Honors Council in the approval process.
+As with the Preliminary Proposal, you should share a draft of your Proposal with your project adviser and project committee members and revise it based on your adviser's comments before submitting it to the Honors Directors.